Self Care: 17 Best Ways to Take Better Care of Yourself.

 They are not lavish or expensive, but practical.

-This keepsake is for anyone looking to improve their mood, reduce anxiety, and be their best selves.
+This keepsake is for anyone seeking to improve their mood, reduce anxiety, and be their best selves.

 #1.
 Recognize Your Limits